 ARKANSAS (en español)

-Last updated on January 26, 2017 by Thahab Hawsa.
+Last updated on February 20, 2018 by Matthew G. Kamine.
 (Please consider sending us a contribution at our office address specifically to help cover the administrative costs of updating this database – click here)

 Please note that the information given here is intended as a general guideline.
 Please look into the specifics in your state to determine definitely if you qualify for one of the benefits listed here.
 Your living organ donor coordinator may be a good resource for such information.

 Most benefits are available in the state where you live, but also check for potential benefits in the state where you are donating if you are donating outside the state where you live.

 Please discuss with your organ recipient options that may be available through his or her insurance.
 Some private insurance companies offer transplant recipients travel and lodging benefits but do not care if recipients use that benefit themselves, or for a companion caregiver, or a donor.